Lynde & Harry Bradley Technology and Trade School

-The Lynde and Harry Bradley Technology and Trade School (also known as Bradley Tech) is a high school in Milwaukee, Wisconsin, United States, North America.
+The Lynde and Harry Bradley Technology and Trade School (also known as Bradley Tech) is a high school in Milwaukee, Wisconsin, United States.
 Located in the Walker's Point neighborhood, Bradley Tech is the primary high school for technology and trade education in the Milwaukee Public Schools.
 The school offers a range of scholastic options, including college preparatory, tech/trade education, and apprenticeships.

 Bradley Tech has three "Academies of Learning", each of which specialize in a different area of technology or trade: Manufacturing; Architecture/Construction; and Design.
 Bradley Tech also offers extracurricular activities.

 History

 Boys Technical High School

 The school was founded in 1906 as Boys Trade and Technical High School.
 On July 1, 1907, Tech became part of the Milwaukee public school system.
 Boys Tech was at one time the largest high school in Wisconsin, with an enrollment of 2900 pupils.

 Milwaukee Trade and Technical High School

 In 1975, Boys Technical High School changed its name to "Milwaukee Trade and Technical High School", to recognize that girls could now enroll in the school.